amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

-$ git <TAB>

-On Terminal 1, we will see nothing.
-The suggestions we get in Terminal 2 are the boring current files (which seem to be some sort of built-bash default) and not the git sub-commands we are so used to.
+## Getting BASH completion back

-Now, on Terminal 2, let's install the `bash-completion` package and then exec bash and type, in `$ git <TAB>`
+Now, on Terminal 1, let's install the `bash-completion` package and then exec bash and type, in `$ git <TAB>`

-On Terminal 1, now we will see something like:
+On Terminal 2, now we will see something like:

 ```
 95607      1470  git --list-cmds=list-mainporcelain,others,nohelpers,alias,list-complete,config